Stacey Hawkins

-Stacey Tremayne Hawkins is a United States Air Force lieutenant general who serves as the commander of the Air Force Sustainment Center.
+Stacey Tremayne Hawkins is a retired United States Air Force lieutenant general who served as the commander of the Air Force Sustainment Center.
 He previously served as director of logistics, engineering, and force protection of the Air Combat Command.

 Military career

 In May 2022, Hawkins was nominated for promotion to lieutenant general and assignment as commander of the Air Force Sustainment Center.